- International Practice

 Evan D. Flaschen

-Evan Flaschen is the chair of the Financial Restructuring Group at Bracewell LLP, described by Legal 500 as a "phenomenally committed team" that practices as a "seamless national firm" with "vast international experience."
-Who's Who Legal has named Evan as the 2015 "Most Highly Regarded Insolvency & Restructuring Individual in the World" who "is 'simply the best' according to our sources," and “one of the all-time greats” (Who’s Who Legal 2016).
-His practice includes representation of many of the world's largest borrowers, institutional investors, private investment funds, Chapter 11 debtors and financial services companies in out-of-court restructurings, exchange offers and in-court proceedings, both domestically and internationally.
+Evan Flaschen, named by Who’s Who Legal as the 2015 "Most Highly Regarded Insolvency and Restructuring Individual in the World" who "is 'simply the best' according to our sources," and “one of the all-time greats” (Who’s Who Legal 2016), represents many of the world's largest borrowers, institutional investors, private investment funds, Chapter 11 debtors and financial services companies in out-of-court restructurings, exchange offers and in-court proceedings, both domestically and internationally.
 Evan is described by Chambers Global as a practitioner "who serves clients extraordinarily well" and "praised by commentators for his ability to 'pull deals together when you really feel like all hope is lost'"; by Who's Who Legal as "an absolute star" who is "widely revered"; and in Global Turnaround as being "for the last fifteen years the 'go-to' guy for American distressed investors interested in Australia."
 Various other international surveys have described Evan as "one of the globe's leading practitioners," "articulate, focused, commercial, affable and highly respected," "feared and revered," and "singled out for his ‘superb knowledge, fine commercial sense, unending energy and sharp focus.’"
 A nationwide survey of industry participants and peers honored Evan as one of the ten "Most Admired Bankruptcy Attorneys in the United States."

 As a partner in one of the world’s leading energy and resources law firms, Evan has experience in energy and minerals/mining restructurings, including Miller Energy Resources (Alaska), LSP Energy, Plum Point Energy, NRG Energy, Liberty Electric, Griffin Coal (Australia), Sons of Gwalia (Australia), Pasminco (Australia), Henry Walker Eltin (Australia), and Western Metals (Australia).
 Evan has also represented noteholder and bondholder groups, first and second lien lender groups, official creditors' committees, DIP lenders or bank agents and syndicates in numerous other high profile U.S. and international restructurings, including Centro Properties (Australia), Washington Mutual Bank, TOUSA, Cemex S.A.B.
 (Mexico and Spain), Australian Educational Trust, Parmalat (Italy), Abitibi (Canada), DURA Automotive, Tembec Industries (Canada), Scotia Pacific, Elders Limited (Australia), Pliant, Remy International, AT&T Canada, Heckler & Koch (Germany), Asia Global Crossing (Bermuda), Loewen Group, Telex Chile, Metromedia Fiber, Teleglobe (Canada), and Chilesat (Chile).